jacekturek/MACHINE_LEARN_LINK_ASSESMENT/README.md

 Links vector X will be separated into Y - good links and X - other links.
 <br/>

+> the sets of data can reveal consumer's styles

 Imporant feature of this selections is the extraction of GOOD links (other are uniportant, what kind of links are them).

 According to Geeks for Geeks tutorials, about machine learning.